 •Be careful what you order where.

 Don’t order seafood if you’re miles away from the sea, since refrigeration might not be great.
 And keep in mind that, even if everything is clean and cooked properly, your stomach needs to adjust to the new foods and flavors.
 For example, paneer (an Indian cheese) can be harder on your digestive system than cheeses at home, and it might not be fresh or high quality in every restaurant.
 Meats might not agree with you even though you eat meat back in the States, so consider a vegetarian diet (very easy to do here) as you ease into the new spices and flavors.
 Above all, trust your instincts, and listen to your body.
 “If you feel a bit nauseous, starve yourself for 24 hours,” says Victoria.
 “Just rice or yogurt and drink loads of water and allow yourself to get better.
-A lot of people are excited about the food so they can’t resist it [laughs].”
+A lot of people are excited about the food so they can’t resist it,” she adds with a laugh.

 •Steer clear of street food.